 Click here to browse discounted theatre tickets for a rainy day in London.

-Tickets on Theatre Tickets Direct are as low as £18.00 for the new Great British Bake Off Musical!
+Tickets on Theatre Tickets Direct are as low as £18.00 for the an amazing musical theatre experience.

 Theatre shows and musicals can be some of the best things to do in London in the rain.
 Enjoy a pre-theatre dinner in one of Central London’s amazing restaurants, and then make you way to the show.